 In Naples, there are two pizzas. . .

 Pizza Marinara combines tomatoes, oregano, olive oil, and garlic . . . that’s it!
 No cheese!

 Pizza Margherita uses tomatoes, olive oil, fresh mozzarella di bufala ( which is water buffalo milk mozzarella), and fresh basil leaves put on the pizza before baking so that the leaves darken slightly from the heat of the oven.

 We had seafood pizza (clams, shrimp, mussels) in Venice and it had a very simple base of tomato and basil.
 It was delicious in its simplicity.
 All Our Way sauce duplicates this simple flavor.

-The All Our Way Sauce recipe can be made in two versions and I’ve included the change.
-It is quite simple – instead of the regular tomatoes you use Ro-Tel.
+The All Our Way no-cook pizza sauce recipe can be made in two versions and I’ve included the change.
+It is quite simple – instead of the regular tomatoes, you use Ro-Tel.
 My Honey likes his flavors HOT!

 - 7 tablespoons water

 - 1 1/2 tablespoons extra-virgin olive oil

 - 2 teaspoons dried oregano